Talbot Lake (Petite rivière Pikauba)

 Talbot Lake is a freshwater body crossed by the Petite rivière Pikauba, in the unorganized territory of Lac-Pikauba, in the Charlevoix Regional County Municipality, in the administrative region of Capitale-Nationale, in the province from Quebec, to Canada.
 The Talbot Lake is part of the Laurentides Wildlife Reserve.

 The area around the lake is served indirectly by the route 175 which passes on its west bank.
 Some secondary forest roads serve this area for forestry and recreational tourism activities.

-Forestry is the main economic activity in the sector; recreational tourism, second.
+Forestry is the main economic activity in the sector, with recreational tourism second.

-The surface of Talbot Lake is usually frozen from the beginning of December to the end of March, however the safe circulation on the ice is generally done from mid-December to mid-March.
+The surface of Talbot Lake is usually frozen from the beginning of December to the end of March.
+However, safe circulation on the ice is generally done from mid-December to mid-March.

 Geography

 The main watersheds near Talbot Lake are: